boken-engine/boken-engine/README.md

 4. Link the framework with your project.
 You can do it manually or using Carthage/CocoaPods if you prefer.

-    *Manually*

     - Download Boken from its [source repository](https://github.com/boken-engine/boken-engine).
 Save it in any folder of your hard drive.

-    - On the project you want to link Boken, drag and drop the framework project file (BokenEngine.xcodeproj) to anywhere within the Project Navigator tree.
+    - On the project you want to link Boken, drag and drop the Package Folder to anywhere within the Project Navigator tree.

         ![Drag framework project file to your project](./doc/images/how-to-use-04-drag-framework-project-file.png)